Ducklord0/ReviewComputerGraphicsAssignment/README.md

 Graphics.Blit(currentSource, destination);
 RenderTexture.ReleaseTemporary(currentSource);

-A for loop used for iteration of downsampling int i = 1;
+A for loop used for iteration of downsampling the screen width and height and stores it in an array int i = 1;
 for (; i < iterations; i++) {
 width /= 2;